Produodopa

 What is Produodopa?

 Produodopa is a new treatment for Parkinson’s.
-It can help some people with advanced Parkinson’s who have problems with movement and when other treatments have stopped working.
+It can help some people with advanced Parkinson’s who are having severe ‘motor fluctuations’ that are not well enough controlled by the treatments they are currently taking.

 Your specialist will make sure the settings on the pump give you the right amount of Produodopa you need to manage your symptoms.